 French mayor denies refusing burial of Roma baby amid uproar

-Christian Leclerc, the conservative mayor of Champlan, about 23 kilometres (14 miles) south of Paris, reportedly explained his refusal on the grounds that the cemetery has "few available plots".
+Christian Leclerc, the conservative mayor of Champlan, about 23 kilometres (14 miles) south of Paris, sparked uproar by reportedly denying the family a burial plot on the grounds the cemetery has "few available plots".

 "Priority is given to those who pay their local taxes," Leclerc was quoted as saying by Le Parisien daily on Saturday.

-However, amid uproar in France over the incident, Leclerc told AFP on Sunday his words had been "taken out of context" and he had been a victim of the "wrong interpretation".
+However, Leclerc told AFP on Sunday his words had been "taken out of context" and he had been a victim of the "wrong interpretation".

 "At no stage was I opposed to this burial.
 It's been blown out of proportion," he said.